With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreOconee Community Service Board Oconee Adult Mental Health Clinic is a mental health facility in Milledgeville, GA, located at 430 North Jefferson Street Ne, 31061 zip code area.
 Oconee Community Service Board Oconee Adult Mental Health Clinic provides outpatient treatment.
-Oconee Community Service Board Oconee Adult Mental Health Clinic provides trauma therapy, individual psychotherapy and couples/family therapy to adults, young adults and seniors 65 or older.
+Oconee Community Service Board Oconee Adult Mental Health Clinic provides behavior modification, psychotropic medication and activity therapy to adults, young adults and seniors 65 or older.
 Oconee Community Service Board Oconee Adult Mental Health Clinic also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services offered by Oconee Community Service Board Oconee Adult Mental Health Clinic consist of psychosocial rehabilitation services, supported housing and diet and exercise counseling.
+Additional services offered by Oconee Community Service Board Oconee Adult Mental Health Clinic consist of supported housing, vocational rehabilitation services and diet and exercise counseling.

 Learn MoreCharlie Norwood Vamc Athens Clinic is a mental health treatment center in Athens, Georgia, located at 9249 Highway 29 South, Suite A, part of the 30601 zip code.
 Charlie Norwood Vamc Athens Clinic provides telemedicine/telehealth and outpatient treatment.
-Charlie Norwood Vamc Athens Clinic also offers psychotropic medication, group therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
-Charlie Norwood Vamc Athens Clinic supports military families, veterans and people with PTSD.
-Charlie Norwood Vamc Athens Clinic also provides family psychoeducation, illness management and recovery and case management.
+Charlie Norwood Vamc Athens Clinic also offers group therapy, cognitive behavioral therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
+Charlie Norwood Vamc Athens Clinic supports veterans, people with PTSD and people with trauma.
+Charlie Norwood Vamc Athens Clinic also provides suicide prevention services, integrated primary care services and illness management and recovery.

 Learn MoreSoutheastern Psychological Assoc Inc is a mental health treatment center in Covington, GA, located at 3155 Mill Street Ne, 30014 zip code area.
 Southeastern Psychological Assoc Inc provides telemedicine/telehealth and outpatient treatment.
-Southeastern Psychological Assoc Inc offers individual psychotherapy, behavior modification and trauma therapy to children / adolescents, seniors 65 or older and young adults.
+Southeastern Psychological Assoc Inc offers cognitive behavioral therapy, psychotropic medication and dialectical behavior therapy to children / adolescents, seniors 65 or older and adults.
 Southeastern Psychological Assoc Inc also supports clients referred from the court/judicial system.
-Additional services at Southeastern Psychological Assoc Inc consist of court-ordered outpatient treatment, case management and assertive community treatment.
+Additional services at Southeastern Psychological Assoc Inc consist of psychosocial rehabilitation services, court-ordered outpatient treatment and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.